-There a number of pitfalls along the way to the successful implementation of CMMS/EAM software, including poor executive support and the underestimation of implementation costs.
-Perhaps the most dangerous pitfall comes after implementation, however, in the form of ineffective or insufficient training for users of the CMMS or EAM software.
+There are a number of pitfalls along the way to the successful implementation of CMMS/EAM software, including poor executive support and the underestimation of implementation costs.
+Perhaps the most dangerous pitfall comes after implementation, however, in the form of neglecting CMMS and EAM software training.

 One Size Does NOT Fit All